TWBug/GoldCardHenge/content/news/covid-19-announcement.en.md

 **If you have just applied or your application is currently under review, your application will continue to proceed until it gets to the Passport Inspection Stage.
 If you have applied for the Gold Card while on an ARC, you will not be affected by this change.**

-The announcement of Bureau of Consular Affairs please refer to: <https://www.boca.gov.tw/cp-220-5081-c06dc-2.html>
+The announcement of Bureau of Consular Affairs please refer [HERE](https://www.boca.gov.tw/cp-220-5081-c06dc-2.html " to The announcement of Bureau of Consular Affairs").

 5/31

 In accordance with the CECC’s regulations, the Ministry of Foreign Affairs will halt the processing of all visa applications (including the passport inspection stage of the Gold Card).

-The announcement of Bureau of Consular Affairs please refer to: <https://www.boca.gov.tw/cp-220-6517-9b761-2.html>
+The announcement of Bureau of Consular Affairs please refer [HERE](https://www.boca.gov.tw/cp-220-6517-9b761-2.html " to BOCA News").

 Gold Card holders (including those with the Resident Authorization Certificate) can still enter Taiwan.
 Entry will be suspended for individuals holding Visitor Visa's or Resident Visa's.
 Foreign nationals who must enter Taiwan for emergency situations (i.e. attending a funeral or visiting a critically ill family member) must receive special permission from the CECC before applying for a special entry permit visa from the Taiwan Overseas Office in their home country.
 Please note that the suspension of entry into Taiwan will begin from May 19 and last until June 18.

-Please refer Restrictions of Entering Taiwan for more information: <https://www.immigration.gov.tw/5475/5478/6928/6940/212474/263530/>
+Please refer [Restrictions of Entering Taiwan](https://www.immigration.gov.tw/5475/5478/6928/6940/212474/263530/ " to Restrictions of Entering Taiwan page") for more information.

 **If you have just applied or your application is currently under review, your application will continue to proceed until it gets to the Passport Inspection Stage.
 If you have applied for the Gold Card while on an ARC, you will not be affected by this change.**